hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B2_alignment_quality.md

 ### Transfer files

 In order to visualize our alignments we will first need to move over the relevant files.
-We previously used FileZilla to transfer files from Orchestra to your laptop.
+We previously used FileZilla to transfer files from O2 to your laptop.
 However, there is another way to do so using the command line interface. **This option is only available for Mac and Linux users!
-PC users can use Filezilla.**  Similar to the `cp` command to copy there is a command that allows you to securely copy files between computers.
-The command is called `scp` and allows files to be copied to, from, or between different hosts.
-It uses ssh for data transfer and provides the same authentication and same level of security as ssh.
+PC users can use Filezilla.**  Similar to the `cp` command to copy there is a command that allows you to securely copy files between computers. **The command is called `scp` and allows files to be copied to, from, or between different hosts.** It uses ssh for data transfer and provides the same authentication and same level of security as ssh.

 First, identify the location of the _origin file_ you intend to copy, followed by the _destination_ of that file.
-Since the origin file is located on Orchestra, this requires you to provide remote host and login information.
+Since the origin file is located on O2, this requires you to provide remote host and login information.

-The following 2 files need to be moved from Orchestra to your local machine,
+The following 2 files need to be moved from O2 to your local machine,

 `Mov10_oe_1.subset.fq_Aligned.sortedByCoord.out.bam`,

 `Mov10_oe_1.subset.fq_Aligned.sortedByCoord.out.bam.bai`

 ```
-$ scp user_name@orchestra.med.harvard.edu:/home/user_name/ngs_course/rnaseq/results/Mov10_oe_1.subset.fq_Aligned.sortedByCoord.out.bam* /path/to/directory_on_laptop
+$ scp user_name@o2.hms.harvard.edu:/home/user_name/unix_workshop/rnaseq/results/Mov10_oe_1.subset.fq_Aligned.sortedByCoord.out.bam* /path/to/directory_on_laptop
 ```